anyproto/any-sync-node/README.md

 Implementation of node from [`any-sync`](https://github.com/anyproto/any-sync) protocol.

 ## Building the source
+To ensure compatibility, please use Go version `1.19`.

-To build and run the Any-Sync Node on your own server, follow these technical steps:
+To build and run the Any-Sync Node on your own server, follow these steps:

-1. Clone the Any-Sync Node repository to your local machine.
+1. Clone `any-sync-node` repository.
-2. Navigate to the root directory of the repository, where you will find a `Makefile`.
+2. Navigate to the root directory of the repository.
-3. Run the command `make deps` to install the required dependencies for the Any-Sync Node.*
+3. Run the following commands to install the required dependencies and build the Any-Sync Node.
-4. Run the command `make build` to build the Any-Sync Node.*
+    ```
+    make deps
+    make build
+    ```
-5. If there are no errors, the Any-Sync Node will be built and can be found in the `/bin` directory.
+4. If there are no errors, the Any-Sync Node will be built and can be found in the `/bin` directory.

-*To avoid any Go language version incompatibility issues, please use version `1.19` of Go.

 ## Running
-When running the Any-Sync Node, you can use the following options:

- - `-c` Every node should be run with the configuration file option.
-By default, the option flag is set to `etc/any-sync-node.yml.` You can always generate a new configuration using the appropriate command **???**
+Any-Sync Node requires a configuration.
+You can generate configuration files for your nodes with [`any-sync-network`](https://github.com/anyproto/any-sync-tools) tool.

+The following options are available for running the Any-Sync Node:

+ - `-c` — path to config file (default `etc/any-sync-node.yml`).
- -   `-v` This option shows the current version of the Any-Sync Node and then exits.
+ - `-v` — current version.
- -   `-h` This option shows the help message and then exits.
+ - `-h` — help message.

 ## Graph example of using Any-Sync Nodes group